epoch8/vedana.tech/src/content/docs/01-concepts/22-data-model-for-vedana.md

 The data model defines the search space.

 The tool library can be extended with:

-– API queries
+- API queries
-– Web search
+- Web search
-– External reasoning tools.
+- External reasoning tools

 ## Minimal vs Advanced Usage